-Amongst the “avant garde” revolutionary intellectuals, the situationists are one of a kind.
-Though they are few, they often are waging battles under the leadership of a young Guy Débord, to surpass and make obsolete other contemporary movements such as Letterism and Surrealism.
+Amongst the “avant garde” revolutionary intellectuals, the situationists were one of a kind.
+Though they were few, they often were waging battles under the leadership of a young Guy Débord to surpass other contemporary movements such as letterism and surrealism.

 Quoting Carlos Granés about situationists: “in a society that annihilates adventure, the only adventure is to annihilate society”.
 With such an overwhelming enterprise in mind, it is not surprising that this avant-garde group quickly suffered from their own contradictions, for their fondness of purges and procrastination rather than practical action.
 However, their intellectual footprint in the arts, politics and urbanism has filtered through to our times, through movements like the Spanish 15M or America’s “Occupy”.

 Los datos personales, nuestra huella digital, pueden usarse, como nos muestra Black Mirror, para hacernos la vida imposible.
 O para hacer negocio con nosotros y vendernos los productos que ni siquiera sabíamos que queríamos comprar.
 O, como sabemos a partir del escándalo de Facebook y Cambrige Analytica, para tratar de convencernos de votar contra nuestros propios intereses.
 Es decir, contra nosotros mismos.